PayPal LoanBuilder Review: Working Capital with Low Revenue Requirements

 Min. time in business

-Sure, that’s still only a “fair” FICO credit score, but it’s on the high end of what most online lenders require.
-In fact, that’s a higher credit requirement than most of the lenders on our list of the best small-business loans―and many of those lenders offer better loan rates and terms than LoanBuilder does.
+That’s considered a “poor” FICO score, which is around the range of what most online lenders require.
+It's just slightly lower than most of the lenders on our list of the best small-business loans―and many of those lenders offer better loan rates and terms than LoanBuilder does.

-In fact, LoanBuilder really works well only for businesses with low revenue but strong credit history.
-If you have higher revenue or lower credit, you’ll probably want to go with another lender―because LoanBuilder loans are nothing to write home about.
+In fact, LoanBuilder really only works best for businesses with low revenue.
+If you have higher revenue or stronger credit, you’ll probably want to go with another lender―because LoanBuilder loans are nothing to write home about.

 LoanBuilder also has the longest list of restricted industries we’ve seen.
 Plenty of lenders won’t finance companies in adult, marijuana, or gambling industries.
 But LoanBuilder also doesn’t lend to attorneys, financial services, nonprofits, and freelancers―among other things.